norbajunior/machinist/README.md

 Sometimes we need to define a `from` _any state_ transition.

-Let's suppose a candidate has abandoned the process in a given state and we want to be able to transit him/her to `application_expired` from any state.
-To do so we just define a `from` with an underscore variable to be ignored in place of a real state value.
+Still in the selection process example, a candidate can abandon the process in a given state and we want to be able to transit him/her to `application_expired` from any state.
+To do so we just define a `from` with an underscore variable in order the current state to be ignored.

 ```elixir
 defmodule SelectionProcess.V2 do